Matamata, New Zealand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Make sure to choose the right type.
-The vast majority of adapters for sale now are simply plug changers and expect your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types I. Be sure to find the necessary kind.
+The majority of adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most areas.

 If you visit the Firth Tower Museum, wear museum-appropriate clothing and take: